stevenmcintosh/Office-Fussball/README.md

    ```RewriteRule ^(.*) /public/$1 [L]```
    Becomes
    ```RewriteRule ^(.*) /fussball/public/$1 [L]```
-5. Run PHP Composer inside the Fussball directory to download all dependacies.
-The command your looking for is [composer update]
+5. Run PHP Composer inside the directory that holds your application folder (assuming this is webroot) to download all dependacies.
+The command your looking for is [composer update].
+You can check if composer is instaslled by running [composer -v]
 6. Run the MySQL file [/sql/fsbl.sql] to install the database, users, teams, etc.
 7. Create a file manually called [database_connection.php] and add your Database login details.
 See example file below.
-This step is manual as it ensures the file is not tracked by the repo and overwritten if you need to re-pull fro the repo.
-This needs to be stored in [/office-fussball/application/config/database_connection.php]
+This step is manual as it ensures the file is not tracked by the repo and overwritten if you ever need to re-pull from the repo.
+This needs to be stored in [[webroot]/application/config/database_connection.php]
-8. Open the webroot and you should see the homepage with a login.
-You can log in with the below default admin user *Note: by default Activee Directory (LDAP) is turned off, you can turn on via the admin panel)*
+8. If everything has worked as expected, you can now view your homepage with a login.
+You can log in with the below default admin user
+  *Note: by default Activee Directory (LDAP) is turned off, you can turn on via the admin panel)*
 8. Default Admin name is: demouser
 9. If you want to turn [LDAP] on, you can do this via the admin page.
 You will need to enter your offices active directory settings in the file